capidale/capidale-website/content/services/training.md

 alt: training
 ---

 We regularly get asked about the secrets of our success and we’re delighted to share them through our tailored training programmes.
-We frequently deliver training courses on behalf of the Institute of Fundraising Yorkshire.
+We frequently deliver training courses on behalf of the Chartered Institute of Fundraising Yorkshire.

 We prepare and deliver training on: